+MUS 6500 Graduate Recital

 MUS 6540 Graduate Recital with Monograph

+MUS 6550 Graduate Lecture Recital

+Total: 30 sem. hrs.
-Elective (2-3 sem. hrs)

-Any 6000-level music course by advisor and instructor consent, or one of the following:
+Elective (2-3 sem. hrs) Any 6000-level music course by advisor and instructor consent, or one of the following: MGT 6593 Field Studies (Personal Marketing) MUS 6564 Anatomy & Physiology of Voice Production MUS 6569 Practicum in Comparative Voice Pedagogy MUS 6521 Applied Piano MUS 6511 Applied Organ Master of Music in Performance: Organ, M.M.
+(30 sem. hrs.)

-MGT 5454 Entrepreneurship

-MGT 6593 Field Studies (Personal Marketing)

-MUS 6564 Anatomy & Physiology of Voice Production

-MUS 6569 Practicum in Comparative Voice Pedagogy

-MUS 6521 Applied Piano

-MUS 6511 Applied Organ

-Master of Music in Performance: Organ, M.M.(31 sem. hrs.)

 The Master of Music in Organ Performance is designed for the student who wishes to study pipe organ at an advanced level.
 Applicants should be able to pass an audition, the requirements of which are listed below.
 The degree will prepare a student for employment in pipe organ related fields, and for further graduate study.
 Lessons, the study of organ pedagogy, organ literature, service playing and choral conducting are studied in the course of the degree.
 An audition is required for admission into the Master of music in Organ Performance degree program.
 Literature for this audition should include a major Bach Prelude and Fugue, a large Romantic work, and a work by a composer born after 1930.
 Performance of a solo organ recital of approximately one hour in length is a requirement of the degree.
 Before this recital can be given a recital jury must be scheduled at least two weeks in advance.
 After hearing the recital jury, the organ faculty will approve or disapprove the performance of the graduate recital.
 If performed outside of Provine Chapel, the venue must be approved by the organ faculty.
+Core Courses (9 sem. hrs.)
+MUS 6530 Music Research and Writing Choose one of the following:

+MUS 6509 Projects in Applied Theory and Analysis

+MUS 6558 Schenkerian Analysis

+Choose one of the following:

+MUS 6555 History of American Music

+MUS 6514 Topics in Music History I

+MUS 6515 Topics in Music History II

+MUS 6556 Comparative Arts

-Literature (2 sem. hrs.)
+Literature (3 sem. hrs.)

-MUS 5453 - Advanced Organ Literature
+• MUS 5453 - Advanced Organ Literature

-Performance and Pedagogy (8 sem. hrs.)
+Performance and Pedagogy (6 sem. hrs.)

 MUS 5419 Advanced Service Playing

 MUS 6517 Advanced Organ Pedagogy

 Applied Music (12 sem. hrs.)

+MUS 6500 Graduate Recital

 MUS 6511 Applied Organ

+Total: 30 sem. hrs.

 Master of Music in Performance: Piano, M.M.
 (30 sem. hrs.)
 The Master of Music in Piano Performance is designed for the student possessing an undergraduate degree in piano performance.
 The program encompasses the study and performance of advanced literature.
 Audition requirements: Four memorized pieces to include one baroque work (i.e. Prelude and Fugue of J.S.
 Bach), a sonata from the Classical period, a work from the Romantic period, and either an Impressionist or Twentieth-Century work.

-Literature and Pedagogy (6 sem. hrs.)
+Core Courses (9 sem. hrs.)
+MUS 6530 Music Research and Writing Choose one of the following: